D0men1c0/ISSR_Darkweb/README.md

 Subsequently, the `content` field in the posts was analyzed to verify if the topics identified matched those in the threads, which they did, resulting in 121 clusters.

+To build more robust models, it was decided to analyze two additional datasets with the same structure.
+The first dataset (**White Nations**) contained 31 topics derived from 52k data points, while the second dataset (**Raid Forums**) included 26 topics from 94k data points. <br>
+The first dataset covered topics such as conspiracies, climate change, elections, and racism, whereas the second dataset focused on leaked and cracked accounts (social media, games, Spotify, etc.).

+<br> Finally, to achieve a more robust model, the four baselines found were combined: the one with 68 topics, the one with 121 topics, the one with 31 topics, and the one with 26 topics, resulting in a total of `173` topics (see https://huggingface.co/D0men1c0/ISSR_Dark_Web_Merged_Models_Content_White_Nations_Raid).

 ## Results